-Many BAME (Black and Minority Ethnic) organisations in Wales have witnessed increased service demand from BAME community members impacted by Covid-19 needing advice and support around a range of areas.
-A partnership of organisations working together launched a brand new national multi-lingual BAME telephone helpline on 7 September 2020 to respond to this demand.
+Many Black, Asian and Minority Ethnic organisations in Wales have witnessed increased service demand from community members impacted by Covid-19 needing advice and support around a range of areas.
+A partnership of organisations working together launched a brand new national multilingual telephone helpline on 7 September 2020 to respond to this demand.

 The helpline will provide an accessible first port of call for information on a range of specialist, mainstream and community organisations, with call handlers speaking a range of community languages.

-As the digital partner, ProMo supported the BAME Helpline Wales through designing brand, website, technical set up and training staff on new systems and new ways of working.
+As the digital partner, ProMo supported the Multilingual Helpline Wales through designing brand, website, technical set up and training staff on new systems and new ways of working.

 We developed the helpline name, logo and bilingual website.
 When choosing a name for the service, a few different ideas were discussed.
 ‘BAME Helpline Wales’ was agreed for a few reasons.
 First of all, the terminology BAME (which refers to people of Black, Asian and Minority Ethnicity) is widely known.
 This helps when it comes to marketing and awareness-raising, we wanted to add Helpline Wales for clarity – people know exactly what the service offers.
 We needed to choose a name that made for a short website URL as this helps users find the service.
 When we looked into domain names, both bame.wales and bame.cymru were available, meaning we had addresses for the English and Welsh versions of the site.

 When creating the logo, we wanted it to be simple and easily associable with the helpline as a service.
 We decided to use the concept of the chat/speech bubble as the foundation for the design as it is widely associated with helplines.
 The logo consists of two lines coming together and forming the shape of the speech bubble – symbolising voices coming together.